-The University's official regulations are included in the University Handbook Essential Policies for the Columbia Community.
+The University's various policies and regulations can be found on their site "Essential Policies for the Columbia Community."

 Regulations which are important to you as a Columbia student are listed below.
 This list is not inclusive and it is recommended that you check this site periodically.